 A wireless system exists throughout the main and extension campuses allowing faculty to login to the school's intranet in both classroom and lab areas, and a Bring Your Own Device (BYOD) policy has been implemented which provides all students wireless internet access.
 LTC is staffed with one computer support specialist who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
-The wireless system at the ISC - Clermont campus is maintained by the facility owners and the one at the ISC - Lake County Animal Shelter is maintained by the College.
+The wireless system at the ISC - Clermont campus is maintained by the facility owners and the two ISCs in Tavares are maintained by the College.
 In addition, LTC also employees a Career and Technology Specialist to oversee the student Learning Management System, Canvas.
 This employee works with instructors on Canvas training, distance education design, program implementation, and he/she manages any technical challenges.